gstanden/orabuntu-lxc/README.md

 ./anylinux-services.HUB.HOST.sh new
 ```

+**Note**: After the script finishes, if you have set LXD=Y and LXDCluster=Y then **you will need to log out of the host server and log back in again to have access to commands like "lxc list" "lxc cluster list" etc.**

-That's it.
+Otherwise, that's it.
 It runs fully-automated and delivers LXC single network spanned across multiple hosts, **or now alternatively an LXD cluster**, container infrastructure.
 There are optional switches in the CONFIG file to deploy Docker and (for Ubuntu Linux only K8S).
 Currently, the LXD cluster features of Orabuntu-LXC only supports ZFS storage pools.

 If, on the other hand, it is desired to further customize Orabuntu-LXC, it is highly-flexible and configurable using the parameters in the file: